Course Director

 Course Objectives

-- To gain a basic comprehension of common pathophysiological conditions which affect the cardiovascular system.
+- Distinguish common pathophysiological conditions that affect the cardiovascular system.

-- To learn the physical findings, clinical presentation, diagnostic tools and basic treatments used in the management of cardiovascular disease.
+- Outline basic treatment options used in the management of cardiovascular diseases.

 Educational Methods